basnijholt/nijho.lt/content/post/dependencies/index.md

 ## 4. Conclusion: Not Hypocrisy, but Context-Driven Strategy 🙏

-My approach to dependencies _is_ asymmetric.
+My approach to dependencies _is_ "it depends on the situation".
 I'm stricter about dependencies for my libraries than for my applications or personal tools.
 I am cautious about adopting dependencies while actively producing them for others.